Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 25 April 2026 16.05.51 UTC
+- WIB: Sabtu, 25 April 2026 17.01.59 UTC
-- WITA: Sabtu, 25 April 2026 17.05.51 UTC
+- WITA: Sabtu, 25 April 2026 18.01.59 UTC
-- WIT: Sabtu, 25 April 2026 18.05.51 UTC
+- WIT: Sabtu, 25 April 2026 19.01.59 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational